 Now that we have everything figured out, we need to authorize the processing of these systems and establish a long-term data security plan.
 This isn’t just saying “ok” and hoping for the best – adherence to the security plan and ensuring compliance is a huge part of this step, and cannot be overlooked.

 Once we have our controls in place, we need to test the actual real-life results.
 During this stage, we need to look at what our controls are actually doing in a measurable way, and whether or not they align with our data plan.
 If they do, great – we’ve effectively followed the plan!
 If not, return to step one, and ensure we’re doing it right this time around.

 We hope this guide to FISMA has been helpful.
 FISMA is a complex piece of legislation that is almost impossible to summarize in short form – thankfully, the steps to incorporate FISMA compliance into your systems are not as complex!
 With a few simple steps, FISMA compliance is relatively easy to incorporate.

-As a side note, adhering to these rules of are part of compliance with FISMA, but are also a generally good guideline for data in general.
-While the regulations are strict, they are perhaps the best modern take on data regulation and security, and should be looked at by all data providers as a possible ethos to adopt.
+As a side note, adhering to these rules are part of compliance with FISMA, but are also a generally good guideline for data in general.
+While the regulations are strict, they are perhaps the best modern take on data regulation and security and should be looked at by all data providers as a possible ethos to adopt.